nizma123/EvacuationRouteDeterminationForHighRiseBuildingsUsingNSGA-II/README.md

 ### b.
 Multiobjective Optimization Using NSGA-II

 ## 📊Result & Insight
+After running the NSGA-II algorithm for multiple generations, the project successfully identified a set of Pareto optimal evacuation route configurations.
+These solutions offer an alternatives between shorter evacuation times and lower congestion levels.

+Key insight:
+- Routes that minimize total travel time tend to funnel evacuees through the same shorthest paths, which leads to high congestion, especially at staircases and narrow corridors.
+- In contrast, routes that reduce congestion distribute evacuees through alternative or longer paths, slightly increasing travel time but avoiding bottlenecks.
+- A balanced evacuation plan lies between these two extremes, offering acceptable travel time while significantly reducing potensial crowding.

+This Pareto front gives decision makers flexibility: they can choose an evacuation plan based on the real time priority.

 ## 🚀Future Work
 Although the proposed system shows promising results, several limitations remain and open up opportunities for further development.